 Stokes Equation (1D)

-Before tackling the Stokes equation in two dimensions, we start with a simpler, one-dimensional problem: uniaxial Stokes flow in a horizontal channel, assuming a known horizontal pressure gradient.
-This setup provides a first-order approximation for flows in magma or subduction channels.
-The one-dimensional Stokes equation in the $x$-direction is expressed as:
+Before solving the Stokes equation in two dimensions, we consider a simpler one-dimensional problem: uniaxial Stokes flow in a horizontal channel driven by a known horizontal pressure gradient.
+This configuration provides a useful first-order approximation for flows in magma channels or subduction channels.
+The one-dimensional Stokes equation in the $x$-direction is given by:

 $x$-component